Brand Language Drift

-The measurable divergence between a brand's stated voice and its produced content over time, especially across channels.
+The measurable divergence between a brand's stated language and the content that actually ships, especially across channels and contributors.

 What drift looks like